airbus-cert/skyblue.team/content/posts/nix-forensics.md

 manager](https://nix.dev/manual/nix/2.22/introduction) whose build files are written in a [functional language](https://nix.dev/tutorials/nix-language).

 [nixpkgs](https://github.com/NixOS/nixpkgs) is the [biggest packages collection available](https://repology.org/repositories/statistics/total), despite being barely known.
-Nix is available on all platforms: Linux, Mac, Windows.
-When a tool is available, it runs natively on the host: There is no CPU emulation, no cygwin adaptation, no abstraction layer such as wine, etc. Of course, it works only with software supporting the platform in the first place!
+Nix is available on all platforms: Linux, Mac, Windows (via WSL for the moment).

 Installing Nix is not a one-way process: It will work independently from your system, only operating in `/nix` and nothing else, it will not mess in any way with your regular operating system.
 So there is no risk trying it!